gingerlauren/PIZZA-SYSTEM/README.md

+# PIZZA SYSTEM
-# PIZ web application based on the Pizza system, June, 2021.
+##web application based on the Pizza system, June, 2021.
 ##By GINGER LAUREN
 Description.
 This is a web application by me,Ginger Lauren that shows the services offered to customers effieciently acording to the types of amount of pizzas and the type of pizzas.